bryanjhogan/trydotnet-polly/fallingBackAndReturningADefault.md

 # Polly Fallbacks 2

 ### When all else fails...return a default
-Sometimes it makes sense to return a default or safe value from a fallback.
+Sometimes it makes sense to return a default or a safe value from a fallback.
 In this example a quantity of zero is returned if the request fails.

 ``` cs --region fallingBackAndReturningADefault --source-file .\src\Program.cs --project .\src\PollyDemo.csproj
 ```